MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 ### Settings names and IDs

 To configure Surface UEFI settings or permissions for Surface UEFI settings, you must refer to each setting by either its setting name or setting ID.
 With each new update for Surface UEFI, new settings may be added.
-The best way to get a complete list of the settings available on a Surface device, along with the settings name and settings IDs, is to use the ShowSettingsOptions.ps1 script from SEMM_Powershell.zip in [Surface Tools for IT Downloads](https://www.microsoft.com/download/details.aspx?id=46703)
+Running ShowSettingsOptions.ps1 script (from SEMM_Powershell.zip in [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703))provides details of available settings.
 The computer where ShowSettingsOptions.ps1 is run must have Microsoft Surface UEFI Manager installed, but the script does not require a Surface device.

 ## Deploy SEMM Configuration Manager scripts